simen/futurevalue/README.markdown

     Future::Value.pool.workers = 12

-Remember that if you use Future::Value with ActiveRecord you should visit your database.yml-file and make sure your database connection pool match the number of workers you employ.
+Remember that if you use Future::Value with ActiveRecord you should visit your database.yml-file and make sure your database connection pool matches the number of workers you employ.

 If you need to wait for all jobs to finish and shut down the worker threads you do this: